How the CCP and Its Proxies Created a ‘World on Fire’: Col. John Mills

 Well, I would say biological warfare is one of the basics.

-And that is an actual, that is an actual strategy that China has written.
+That is an actual, that is a actual strategy that China has written.

 They call it the commanding heights of the showdown with America is biological warfare.

-And I think, so Gordon Chang famously says, I say famously because he said it a number of times on this show, that, you know, whether or not this was an intentional release or something like that, it's the way it was used, which basically made it, they made it weaponized one way or the other.
+And that, I think, so Gordon Chiang famously says, I say famously because he said it a number of times on this show, that whether or not this was an intentional release or something like that, it's the way it was used, which basically made it weaponized one way or the other.

 I think it's clear.

-I was involved in the TMB report that assessed, gave an alternative viewpoint to the virus.
+I was involved in the Team B report that assessed, gave an alternative viewpoint to the virus.

-And, you know, in the early days, we were attacked, excoriated, anybody who questioned it.
+And in the early days, we were attacked, scorried, anyone who questioned it.

-But that's just one, but massive theft of intellectual property, massive takedown of market sectors in America to essentially undermine through low price point, steal intellectual property, and then take over the whole market sector, whether it be small consumer drones or whether it be textiles.
+But massive theft of intellectual property, massive taking down of market sectors in America to essentially undermine through low price point, steal intellectual property and then take over the whole market sector, whether it be small consumer drones or whether it be textiles.

 That is the Chinese strategy.

-But it's also a buildup of military forces, which we've now seen.
+But it's also a build up of military forces, which we've now seen in many cases, China is surpassing Americans.

 You mentioned something about price points.

-But originally, through dumping into the U.S. market and basically having all the local, and I think, I mean, I think this is globally, basically local producers of such things go out of business because they couldn't compete.
+Many people don't realize that the Chinese Communist Party effectively cornered that entire market, but originally through dumping into the US market and basically having all the local, and I think, I mean, I think this is globally, all basically local producers of such things go out of business because they can't compete.

 Why?